Best used 4-seater convertibles

 Elegant details, outstanding engine performance and a lavishly comfortable interior combine to create the sensational BMW 2 Series Convertible.

 Raining when you set off but the sun makes an appearance mid-journey?
 Don't fret, as the roof can be operated fully automatically up to the speed of 30mph.

 Incredibly attractive with the soft-top roof up or down, the 2 Series Convertible's features, such as rear-wheel drive, stand out as much as its design.

 If performance is your focus then look no further than the M240i Convertible, which can accelerate from 0 to 62mph in just 4.7 seconds.

 Across the entire model range, one thing you're guaranteed is a luxurious interior with the typical high-quality BMW design touches and innovative connectivity.Search Used BMW 2 Series Convertible

 Perfect if you want a car that pops, the Fiat 500C certainly stands out with quirky styling and bright colours.
 Speaking of 'pop', that happens to be the name of the entry-model, pretty basic as you don't get alloy wheels or air-con, but you still get the unique dash in the same colour as the exterior.

 Cute and small, the 500C is right-at-home in the city and its modest proportions make parking super simple.
-Also, if you go for top-spec 'Lounge' you will get rear parking sensors too.
+Also, if you go for top-spec 'Lounge' you'll get rear parking sensors too.